 Seed grants are awarded to innovative interdisciplinary projects involving the study of science in society that require modest amounts of seed money to initiate collaborative research and programming.
 All full-time junior faculty, students, and postdocs at Columbia University and Barnard College are eligible to apply.
 Proposals are welcomed especially from undergraduate and graduate students.
 Projects might include small research collaborations and pilot studies, organizing internal discussion groups and journal clubs, planning an event or conference.
 Collaborative projects that involve participants from different disciplines are encouraged.

-Over the past six years, 28 Seed Grants have been awarded a total of $63,000.
+Over the past seven years, 32 Seed Grants have been awarded a total of $72,000.

 Approximately 75% of recipients are undergraduate or graduate students.